perladvent/perldotcom/content/article/perl-and-cgi.md

 ## References

-The "good" parts of CGI.pm, the header creation and parameter parsing, are well-explained in [the module's documentation](https://metacpan.org/pod/CGI).
-As for the deprecated HTML generation functions, [the documentation has moved to a different document](https://metacpan.org/pod/CGI::HTML::Functions) in the current version.
+The "good" parts of CGI.pm, the header creation and parameter parsing, are well-explained in the module's [documentation](https://metacpan.org/pod/CGI).
+As for the deprecated HTML generation functions, they are documented [separately](https://metacpan.org/pod/CGI::HTML::Functions).

 Lincoln Stein, the creator of CGI.pm also wrote the [Official Guide](https://www.amazon.com/Official-Guide-Programming-CGI-pm-Lincoln/dp/0471247448), the front cover of which adorns this article.
 The book is 20 years old, and out of date but remains a clear and concise resource about CGI.pm.